 After spending months researching and applying to colleges, taking standardized tests, and dreaming of the day you’ll eventually fly the coop, you’ve finally decided on a school.

-A huge number of college freshman haven’t settled on a field of study, so you’re not alone if you’ve been wondering “What should I major in?”
+A huge number of college freshmen haven’t settled on a field of study, so you’re not alone if you’ve been wondering, “What should I major in?”
 Choosing what to study at college can feel like a nerve-racking decision, but it doesn’t have to be that way.

 To be certain that you choose a major that’s best suited to you, it helps to know what college will be like.
 When you arrive at school, you’ll be expected to take general education classes.
 These classes will probably feel like an extension of your high school classes, with slightly more flexibility.

 They might take up about a year’s worth of coursework.
 Some students may be able to opt out of some general education classes because of their high school credit.
 (Even if you think you know what you want to do, taking general education classes can be a great way to explore different areas of study while carefully taking note as to whether you actually like the subject.)

 Schools usually require that you declare a major by the end of your sophomore year.
 Even if you’re leaning toward a major, there’s not a particular rush to declare.
 What’s more important is that you take a variety of classes if you’re undecided, and then begin honing in on classes within the subjects that interest you most.